Electronic voice phenomenon: Cultural impact

 The concept of EVP has influenced popular culture.
 It is popular as an entertaining pursuit, as in ghost hunting, and as a means of dealing with grief.
 It has influenced literature, radio, film, television, and music.

 Groups

 Investigation of EVP is the subject of hundreds of regional and national groups and Internet message boards.
 Paranormal investigator John Zaffis claims, "There's been a boom in ghost hunting ever since the Internet took off."
-Investigators, equipped with electronic gear—like EMF meters, video cameras, and audio recorders—scour reportedly haunted venues, trying to uncover visual and audio evidence of ghosts.
+Investigators, equipped with electronic gear – like EMF meters, video cameras, and audio recorders – scour reportedly haunted venues, trying to uncover visual and audio evidence of ghosts.
 Many use portable recording devices in an attempt to capture EVP.

 Films

 Films involving EVP include Poltergeist, The Sixth Sense, and White Noise.

 Video games

 Sylvio is an indie-developed first-person horror adventure video game released on Steam in June 2015 for Microsoft Windows, PlayStation 4, Xbox One and, OS X, utilizing the Unity engine.
 The game is about an audio recordist called Juliette Waters, who records the voices of ghosts through electronic voice phenomenon.
 She finds herself trapped in an old family park, shut down since a landslide in 1971, and she now needs to use her recorder to survive the night.
 A sequel, Sylvio 2, was released on October 11, 2017.

 Phasmophobia is a co-op horror video game, in which a team of one to four players play as ghost hunters who try to identify hostile ghosts in varying locations.
 The game features a Spirit Box item used to capture EVPs of certain ghost types, which helps the players identify the type of the ghost they're dealing with.
-EVPs in Phasmophobia consist of singular words, such as "here", "attack", "death", "adult", etc., each denoting a response to a player initiated question.
+EVPs in Phasmophobia consist recorded lines from news broadcasts: "Act of killing", "Elderly victim", "From far away" are a few of the examples the ghost might give.
+Alternatively, the game has a sound recorder that can be used to record words directly from a ghost or laughing.